strangerstudios/memberlite/readme.txt

 [Install Events Manager »](https://wordpress.org/plugins/events-manager/)

 == Changelog ==

+= 7.1 - 2026-05-01 =
+* FEATURE: Added a new block-based footer variation system.
+Create and manage multiple footer designs as posts in a new Footer Variations CPT, and assign them globally or per-page via the Customizer. #247 #253 #256 #272 (@RachelRVasquez, @kimcoleman)
+* FEATURE: Added new block-based header variation patterns with support for a sticky header mode configurable per header post. #259 #271 (@RachelRVasquez, @kimcoleman)
+* FEATURE: Added a custom Nav Menu block that dynamically pulls registered WordPress menus and menu locations for use in header and footer patterns. #269 (@RachelRVasquez)
+* ENHANCEMENT: Added tooltip styling with a new SCSS mixin, Memberlite brand colors, improved color contrast, and refined icon sizing. #274 (@RachelRVasquez)
+* ENHANCEMENT: Added colored icons to custom Memberlite blocks and replaced the block category with a block collection for better block inserter organization. #268 (@RachelRVasquez)
+* ENHANCEMENT: Updated block build styles to use WordPress color presets instead of hardcoded CSS values. #270 (@RachelRVasquez)
+* ENHANCEMENT: Restricted the Member Info block to only appear in the block inserter when editing header or footer CPT posts. #277 (@RachelRVasquez)
+* ENHANCEMENT: Added 'Manage Headers/Footers' links and descriptive notes to the header and footer color picker settings in the Customizer. (@RachelRVasquez)
+* BUG FIX: Fixed sub-menu background color to correctly use the parent block's background color for the nav menu and member info blocks. #262 (@kimcoleman)
+* BUG FIX: Fixed block styles not being enqueued on the front-end. #270 (@RachelRVasquez)
+* BUG FIX: Removed type hinting on `memberlite_allowed_blocks` that caused fatal errors on sites with no registered menus. #269 (@RachelRVasquez)
+* DEPRECATED: Deprecated `memberlite_get_variation()`.
+It now always returns the default footer template part. #263 (@RachelRVasquez)

 = 7.0.3 - 2026-04-17 =
 * BUG FIX: Styling fix to prevent links that are too long in header navigations from overflowing past the sub-menu width. #255 (@RachelRVasquez)